-- Not undertake any task for which authorisation and/or training has not been given - Report all accidents and incidents in line with accident reporting procedure - Co-operate with managers and other employees to enable all statutory duties to be met - Inform their line manager of any health and safety matter with media implications - Report to their line manager any contractor working with them who is failing to follow safe working procedures - Ensure that all equipment obtained, altered, or made in-house meets current legislative and industry standards and report any deviation from agreed standards to their line manager - Co-operate with persons conducting audits and inspections - Attend all training provided by B&L, which is required to maintain adequate levels of competence and to ensure statutory compliance - Wear and take care of any personal protective equipment provided by the company and report any defects/inadequacies

-Head of Safety Advisor

-Without detracting from the primary responsibilities of the Senior Leadership Team for ensuring Health and Safety, the Health and Safety Advisor will liaise with the DIRECTOR and Managers, to ensure compliance with the health and safety policy and will:

-- Demonstrate by personal example, high standards of health and safety practice - Provide professional advice to all employees on matters relating to health and safety
+Co-operate with managers and other employees to enable all statutory duties to be met.
+Inform their line manager of any health and safety matter with media implications.
+Report to their line manager any contractor working with them who is failing to follow safe working procedures.
+Ensure that all equipment obtained, altered, or made in-house meets current legislative and industry standards and report any deviation from agreed standards to their line manager.
+Co-operate with persons conducting audits and inspections.
+Attend all training provided by Bryen Langley, which is required to maintain adequate levels of competence and to ensure statutory compliance.
+Wear and take care of any personal protective equipment/respiratory protective equipment provided by the company and report any defects/inadequacies.
+Without detracting from the primary responsibilities of the Senior Leadership Team for ensuring Health and Safety, the Health and Safety Advisor will liaise with the Director and Managers, to ensure compliance with the health and safety policy and will: Demonstrate by personal example, high standards of health and safety practice.
+Head of Safety Advisor Provide professional advice to all employees on matters relating to health and safety.
+Exercise the authority to stop any activity, process or the use of any equipment or working area that presents serious or imminent danger to any person.
+Keep the Director and the Managers informed on health and safety issues.
+Consult and advise employees on policy, legislation, accidents and all other relevant health and safety issues.
+1

-Revision Date Document Title Page 1.0 Mar 23 HASP 002 Health and Safety Policy 10 of 174
+Revision Date Document Title Page 1.1 Jan 24 HASP 002 Health and Safety Policy 11 of 149

-- Exercise the authority to stop any activity, process or the use of any equipment or working area that presents serious or imminent danger to any person - Keep the DIRECTOR and the Managers informed on health and safety issues - Consult and advise employees on policy, legislation, accidents and all other relevant health and safety issues - Produce draft revisions of the Health and Safety Policy for annual review by the DIRECTORS and DIRECTOR - Draft an annual safety report for the DIRECTORS and DIRECTOR - advise line managers of suitable targets for improving safety Performance with their teams and provide feedback on achievement - Act as the competent person, in relevant areas, as required under the Management of Health and Safety at Work Regulations - Maintain central records of and investigate accidents, dangerous occurrences and ill health - Arrange and attend Health and Safety Forum meetings at regular intervals and keep appropriate records - Maintain suitable contacts with external health and safety professionals and advise on any current relevant issues and benchmark against other entertainment venues - Maintain a high standard of personal professional development and expertise - Monitor the introduction of appropriate new legislation and advise the health and safety forum and relevant managers of the appropriate means of compliance - Advise on or appropriate safety competency training and arrange broad-based health and safety training for all employees - Assess the provision of first aid treatment and facilities and implement changes - Maintain information sources that are available to managers and employees on health and safety issues
+• Produce draft revisions of the Health and Safety Policy for annual review by the Directors. • Advise line managers of suitable targets for improving safety Performance with their teams and provide feedback on achievement • Act as the competent person, in relevant areas, as required under the Management of Health and Safety at Work Regulations • Maintain central records of and investigate accidents, dangerous occurrences and ill health. - Arrange and attend Health and Safety Forum meetings at regular intervals and keep appropriate records. • Maintain suitable contacts with external health and safety professionals. - Maintain a high standard of personal professional development and expertise. • Monitor the introduction of appropriate new legislation and advise the health and safety forum and relevant managers of the appropriate means of compliance. - Advise on or appropriate safety competency training and arrange broad-based health and safety training for all employees. • Assess the provision of first aid treatment and facilities and implement changes. • Maintain information sources that are available to managers and employees on health and safety issues. - Inform managers of any breach of health and safety legislation, best practice, policy or guidance. • Provide information to the senior leadership team on the effectiveness of health and safety management by managers. - Inform the Directors of any health and safety matter with media implications. - Ensure that the responsible persons inform contractors working within the organisation of the appropriate safety policies and procedures and ensure the Leadership team enforce compliance. • Carry out audits and inspections as required.

-Revision Date Document Title Page 1.0 Mar 23 HASP 002 Health and Safety Policy 11 of 174
+Revision Date Document Title Page 1.1 Jan 24 HASP 002 Health and Safety Policy 12 of 149